 - 5 Bonus round — That evolution is always slow and humans aren’t evolving any longer.

 That evolution created life, and the theory of evolution equates to a theory about the origin of life.

 Certain aspects of the theory of evolution do relate to the origins of life — such as what types of organisms came first, what they ate, where they lived, how they shaped all life to come.
-Overall, however, evolution aims to study how life behaved after it appeared, how it changed to suit its environment.
-This intrinsic property makes evolution and abiogenesis very separate things — no life, no evolution.
+Overall, however, the theory of evolution aims to understand how life behaved after it appeared, how it changed to suit its environment.
+This intrinsic property makes evolution and abiogenesis (the natural process by which life arises from non-living matter) very separate things — no life, no evolution.

 Equating the two is like saying all chemistry is actually physics because it deals with atoms, which are physical particles.
-If you look at a limited enough part of these fields, that statement can technically stand true — the big picture, however, is that we have different names for the fields because they deal with different bits of the natural world: chemistry with the composition, structure, properties, behavior, and the changes that compounds of atoms and molecules undergo through reactions with one another; physics is the study of matter, its motion and behavior through space, as well as energy and forces.
+If you look at a limited enough part of these fields, that statement can technically stand true — the big picture, however, is that we have different names for the fields because they deal with different bits of the natural world: chemistry with the composition, structure, properties, behavior, and the changes that compounds of atoms and molecules undergo through reactions with one another; physics looks at matter, its motion and behavior through space, as well as energy and forces.